palmatemayuresh/palmatemayuresh/README.md

 ### Note

 This profile is early.
-I am focused on consistent practice, clean notes, and small projects I actually understand.
+I am focused on consistent practice, clean notes, and small projects I actually understand also I will do my best in learning everyday except when i have exams and tests.